UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Apptainer-Examples/README.md

 One option for running Tensorflow on HPC is to pull pre-built images from Nvidia's NGC repository.
 Another option is building your own container.
 This example shows how to build a Tensorflow image bootstrapping off a Cuda Docker image.

-An example of how to build a Tensorflow image from scratch.

 ## System Modules

 ### [Tensorflow Example Using a System Module](Tensorflow-Module-Job)